 From grass to gold, fur seals to flax, clay to coal, discover how the available resources shaped the human stories of southern New Zealand.
 Follow the lifeways of early Southern Māori journeying through the landscape, and the later waves of immigrants building prosperity from natural resources, industries and agriculture.
-Journey back through deep time in the region’s fossil record from the tiny fragment of crocodile jaw-bone from Otago’s ‘Everglades’ to New Zealand’s largest fossil, the 7m Shag Point plesiosaur.
+Journey back through deep time in the region’s fossil record from the tiny fragment of crocodile jaw-bone found in Otago’s ‘Everglades’ to New Zealand’s largest fossil, the 7 m Shag Point plesiosaur.

 Join this tour for these and more inspiring stories of the southern lands and southern people.